Nnanyielugo/algos/beginner/smallest-positive-integer/readMe.md

 #### Solution

 - create a loop from 1 to infinity
-- for each number in the loop, check that the number exists in the input array.
+- for each number in the loop:
+  - check that the number exists in the input array.
   - if the number does not exist, return the number